Dr Peta Malins

-Dr Peta Malins is Program Manager of the Bachelor of Legal and Dispute Studies and a Lecturer in Criminology and Justice Studies.
-She is a member of the Social and Global Studies Centre and the Centre for Urban Research.
+Dr Peta Malins (she/they) is Program Manager of the Bachelor of Legal and Dispute Studies and a Lecturer in Criminology and Justice Studies.
+They are a member of the Social and Global Studies Centre and the Centre for Urban Research.

 Peta is a critical, poststructural researcher who explores the embodied effects and affects of crime and justice interventions, with a particular focus on drug use and policing, as well as prison abolition, transformative justice, gender and sexuality.
-She has an interest in the intersections between theory and practice, and the complex connections between bodies, cultural representations and urban space in enactments of harm.
-She is currently working on research projects regarding drug-detection dog operations, school-based drug education, and supervising an honours thesis on prison abolition.
+They have an interest in the intersections between theory and practice, and the complex connections between bodies, cultural representations and urban space in enactments of power and harm.
+They are currently working on research projects regarding drug-detection dog operations and school-based drug education, and supervising an honours thesis on prison abolition.

 - BA(Hons), Melb